cilium/cilium/Documentation/bpf.rst

     1: (95) exit
     processed 2 insns

-As can be seen in the verifier analysis, the ``llvm-objdump`` output dumps the same BPF assembler code as the kernel.
+As it can be seen in the verifier analysis, the ``llvm-objdump`` output dumps the same BPF assembler code as the kernel.

 Leaving out the ``-no-show-raw-insn`` option will also dump the raw